 Instructions

-- Combine the flour, baking powder, salt, white sugar, brown sugar and butter in a blender or food processor until combined
+- In a large bowl stir together the flour, baking powder, salt, cane sugar, brown sugar and cinnamon.

 Nutrition Information: